MaxShalom/maxshalom.github.io/README.md

 If you'd like, [fork](https://github.com/MaxShalom/maxshalom.github.io/fork) the repository and make it your own.

-View it at [maxshalom.me](maxshalom.me) and if you have any suggestions, let me know.
+View it at [maxshalom.com](https://maxshalom.com) and if you have any suggestions, let me know.